-Cerebrovascular disease refers to a group of conditions, diseases, and disorders that affect the blood vessels and blood supply to the brain.
+Cerebrovascular disease refers to a group of disorders that affect the blood vessels and blood supply to the brain.
 These include blood clots and stroke.

 If a blockage, malformation, or hemorrhage prevents the brain cells from getting enough oxygen, brain damage can result.

 Cerebrovascular disease can develop from a variety of causes, including:

 - thrombosis, where a blood clot creates a blockage in a blood vessel

 - embolic arterial blood clot, which is a blood clot in an artery of the brain